AndyShiue/Ende-readme/README.md

 Arguments in `const` or instance modes are curryable because they have nothing to do with the runtime.
 Arguments in normal mode cannot be inferred and cannot be dependent on obviously.

-The last argument in a list of arguments in pi mode can also be `dynamic` so it can accept variadic arguments.
+The last argument in a list of arguments in pi mode can also be `dyn` so it can accept variadic arguments.

 Existential types as an example of pi-types: